 Ale.
 Cider.
 Meat.
 This is a favourite pub with a wide variety of real ale produced by independent breweries.
 The choices of eight real ciders are hand drawn straight from the cellars.
 There are no fancy flavours, just a rotating choice of ciders.
 Cash only please!

 Another pub that is fairly new, the Howl gained much attention when the Arctic Monkeys shot a music video there.
 While listening to the ambient music, try Happy Daze or Crazy Goat ciders or drink from the keg.

 “At Howl At The Moon we serve a wide range of craft beers, real ales and ciders from the best breweries locally and internationally… It’s all about quality and variety, and mega booze.”

 Located in Fitzrovia, this pub has a number of keg ciders but these are not the common mass-produced low-fruit parodies.
 The main supplier is Westons of Much Marcle in Herefordshire, but there are several carbonated cloudy or “real” ciders on tap.
 Enjoy the young ambiance and the Indie music.

 Another top favourite, the fermented apple juice is the soul of this newer pub with a total of six ciders on draught.
 No frills here either but several full-flavour ciders on keg.
 The Wenlock Arms was also awarded CAMRA’s London Cider Pub of the Year in 2009 due to its quality and selection of craft cider.

-That’s our line up of the best cider bars and pubs in London.
-Any we missed?
-Let us know in the comments below or tweet us @CraftyNectar #CiderPubs
+That is our line up of the best cider bars in London.
+Are there any we missed?
+Let us know in the comments below or tweet us @CraftyNectar #LondonCiderPubs